fhillemann/code_review_checklist/README.md

 > Hillemann F, Burant JB, Culina A, Vriend SJG.
 (2025).
 Code Review in Practice: A Checklist for Computational Reproducibility and Collaborative Research in Ecology and Evolution. *EcoEvoRxiv* Preprint Server. [https://doi.org/10.32942/X26S6P](https://doi.org/10.32942/X26S6P)

 **Abstract**
-Ensuring that research, along with its data and code, is credible and remains accessible is crucial for advancing scientific knowledge — especially in ecology and evolutionary biology, where the climate crisis and biodiversity loss demand urgent, transparent science.
-Yet, code is rarely shared alongside scientific publications, and when it is, unclear implementation and poor documentation often make it difficult to use.
-Code review — whether as self-assessment or peer review — can improve key aspects of code quality: reusability, i.e., ensuring technical functionality and documentation, and validity, i.e., ensuring the code implements the intended analyses faithfully.
-While assessing validity requires domain expertise, reviewing for reusability can be done by anyone with basic programming knowledge.
-We introduce a checklist-based, customisable approach to code review focused on reusability.
-Informed by best practices in software development and community recommendations, the checklist organises prompts around seven key attributes of reusable scientific code: Reporting, Running, Reliability, Reproducibility, Robustness, Readability, and Release.
-By defining and structuring these principles and turning them into a practical tool, our template supports a systematic yet flexible review process.
-It also offers researchers a clear path to improve their own code.
-Ultimately, this approach reinforces reproducible coding practices and strengthens both the credibility and collaborative potential of research.
+Ensuring that research, along with its data and code, is credible and accessible is crucial for progress especially in ecology and evolutionary biology, especially given that the climate crisis and biodiversity loss demand urgent, transparent science.
+Yet, code is rarely shared alongside scientific publications, and when it is, poor documentation and unclear implementation often hinder reuse.
+Targeted code review can improve key aspects of code quality: reusability (technical functionality and documentation) and validity (ensuring the code implements the intended analyses faithfully).
+While assessing validity requires domain expertise, reviewing the reusability of code can be done by anyone with basic programming knowledge.
+To make code review accessible for researchers with diverse coding experience, we introduce a list of guiding questions organised around seven key attributes of reusable scientific code: Reporting, Running, Reliability, Reproducibility, Robustness, Readability, and Release.
+We built an open-source companion app with an intuitive, interactive checklist interface that lets users export an editable Markdown report with comments for archiving or sharing.
+By defining and operationalising these principles of code review, our tool supports an approachable and systematic yet flexible review process, whether for self-assessment or peer review.
+Informed by best practices in software development and community recommendations, the 7Rs-checklist clarifies standards for research code quality and promotes reproducible coding, thereby strengthening research credibility.
+It also provides a valuable resource for teaching and training by helping to structure conversations around code quality and collaboration in research.

 ---